ichkq/Secure-Note-Taker-Browser-Extension/README.md

 1. **Browser Data Clear**: Notes deleted if user clears browser data/cache
 2. **Extension Uninstall**: All notes are permanently removed
 3. **No Backup Mechanism**: No automatic or manual backup system

----

-## Usage

-### Adding Notes

-**Via Floating Button:**
-1. Navigate to any website
-2. Click the purple ➕ button (bottom-right corner)
-3. Enter your note in the dialog
-4. Press `Ctrl/Cmd + Enter` or click "Add Note"

-**Via Extension Popup:**
-1. Click the extension icon in the toolbar
-2. Type your note in the text area
-3. Click "Add Note" or press `Ctrl/Cmd + Enter`

-### Viewing Notes

-1. Click the extension icon
-2. All notes for the current domain are displayed with timestamps
-3. Notes are automatically decrypted for display

-### Deleting Notes

-1. Open the extension popup
-2. Hover over any note
-3. Click the red ✕ button in the top-right corner of the note